 - Transitions from ground level inversions to non-inverted positions are allowed.
-No other inversions are allowed.
-Clarification: All inverted athletes (the top person) must maintain contact with the performance surface unless being lifted directly to a non-inverted position. - Example 1: Allowed: Transition from a handstand on the ground to a non-inverted stunt (e.g. a shoulder sit). - Example 2: Not Allowed: Transition from a cradle to a handstand or a transition from a prone position to a forward roll. - K. Bases may not support any weight of a top person while that base is in a backbend or inverted position.

-Clarification: A person standing on the ground is not considered a top person.
+No other inversions are allowed. - Clarification: All inverted athletes (the top person) must maintain contact with the performance surface unless being lifted directly to a non-inverted position. - Example 1: Allowed: Transition from a handstand on the ground to a non-inverted stunt (e.g. a shoulder sit). - Example 2: Not Allowed: Transition from a cradle to a handstand or a transition from a prone position to a forward roll. - K. Bases may not support any weight of a top person while that base is in a backbend or inverted position. - Clarification: A person standing on the ground is not considered a top person.

-ADAPTIVE ABILITIES (UNIFIED & TRADITIONAL) INTERMEDIATE DIVISION PYRAMIDS
+SPECIAL ABILITIES (UNIFIED & TRADITIONAL) INTERMEDIATE DIVISION PYRAMIDS

-- A. Pyramids must follow Adaptive Abilities (Unified & Traditional) Intermediate Division "Stunts" and "Dismounts" rules and are allowed up to 2 high.
+- A. Pyramids must follow Special Abilities (Unified & Traditional) Intermediate Division "Stunts" and "Dismounts" rules and are allowed up to 2 high. - B. Top persons must receive primary support from a base.

-Note: Single based or assisted single based EXTENDED stunts are not allowed in Youth Divisions or any of the younger Divisions. - B. Top persons must receive primary support from a base. - Clarification: Anytime a top person is released by the bases during a pyramid transition, the top person must land in a cradle or must dismount to the performance surface, may not be connected to a bracer that is above prep level, and must follow the Adaptive Abilities (Unified & Traditional) Intermediate Division "Dismount" rules. - C. Extended stunts may not brace or be braced by any other extended stunts. - D. No stunt, pyramid or individual may move over or under another separate stunt, pyramid or individual. - Clarification: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.
+- Clarification: Anytime a top person is released by the bases during a pyramid transition, the top person must land in a cradle or must dismount to the performance surface, may not be connected to a bracer that is above prep level, and must follow the Special Abilities (Unified & Traditional) Intermediate Division "Dismount" rules. - C. Extended stunts may not brace or be braced by any other extended stunts. - D. No stunt, pyramid or individual may move over or under another separate stunt, pyramid or individual.

+Clarification: A top person may not pass over or under the torso (midsection of an athlete's body) of another top person regardless if the stunt or pyramid is separate or not.

-- E. Extended single-leg stunts: - Extended single-leg stunts must be braced by at least one (1) top person at prep level or below with hand-arm connection only.
-The hand-arm connection of the top person must be, and must remain, connected to the hand-arm of the bracer - 2.
+- E. Extended single-leg stunts: - 1.
+Extended single-leg stunts must be braced by at least one (1) top person at prep level or below with hand-arm connection only.
+The hand-arm connection of the top person must be, and must remain, connected to the hand-arm of the bracer. - 2.
 The connection must be made prior to initiating the extended single leg stunt. - 3.
-Prep level top persons must have both feet in the bases' hands.

-Exception: Prep level top persons do not have to have both feet in the bases' hands if the top person is in a shoulder sit, flat back, straddle lift or shoulder stand.
+Prep level top persons must have both feet in the bases' hands. - Exception: Prep level top persons do not have to have both feet in the bases' hands if the top person is in a shoulder sit, flat back, straddle lift or shoulder stand.

-ADAPTIVE ABILITIES (UNIFIED & TRADITIONAL) INTERMEDIATE DIVISION DISMOUNTS
+SPECIAL ABILITIES (UNIFIED AND TRADITIONAL) INTERMEDIATE DIVISION DISMOUNTS